surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden Filters

-The data can be retrieved based on hidden filters applied, but this hidden filter fields are not visible in data section they are visible under filter expression list.
+The data is retrieved based on hidden filters applied, this applied hidden filter fields are not visible in data section they are only visible under filter expression list.

 **To carry out this function you can follow the following steps:**